NFL Draft Update: Offensive Line

 He’s been a revelation so far at the practices and is drawing unanimously rave reviews, which is pretty impressive when you consider he only started playing football upon arriving in the states four ago from his native Canada.
 Very rarely is an interior lineman the talk of the Senior Bowl, but that’s exactly what Watkins has become.
 Suffice to say he’s flying up the draft boards.
 The one major downside: Watkins is already 26 and will turn 27 during the 2011 season.

 Edit: Ah, my Eagles, making the solid, not sexy pick.
-I’m fine with this (and the more I think about it, dare I say I actually love it), Watkins definitely has that snarl and blue collar work ethic Philly loves.
+I wanted Muhammad Wilkerson, but I’m fine with this, Watkins definitely has that snarl and blue collar work ethic Philly loves.
 He’ll ingratiate himself immediately and start from the first day of training camp, whereupon he should help solidify an offensive line that nearly got Michael Vick killed numerous times last season (or will we keep Kolb and have him step in when Vick inevitably gets injured?).
 I’m also excited Watkins gets to be coached by Howard Mudd.
 As for a potential domino effect: Perhaps this is a precursor to moving Todd Herremans to right tackle to protect Vick’s blind side if the team is no longer confident in Winston Justice.

 Stefen Wisniewski — Penn State — 6030 / 313